nemekath/secure-cert-tools/SESSION_ENCRYPTION_REVOLUTIONARY_GUIDE.md

-# The Revolutionary Session-Based Encryption System: Theory to Practice
+# Advanced Session-Based Encryption System: Theory to Practice

 ## Executive Summary

-The session-based encryption system in Secure Cert-Tools represents a **paradigm shift** in server-side certificate generation security.
+The session-based encryption system in Secure Cert-Tools represents a **significant security enhancement** in server-side certificate generation.
 Unlike traditional approaches where private keys exist in plaintext on the server (even temporarily), this system ensures that **private keys are cryptographically protected even from root-level server access**.

-This document explains both the theoretical foundations and real-world implications of this revolutionary approach.
+This document explains both the theoretical foundations and real-world implications of this advanced security approach.

 ---